Dresovense/orange3-textable/docs/doc/widgets/urls.rst

 automatically number the imported URLs and to associate the number to the annotation key specified in the text field on the right.

-In :ref:`figure 2 <URLs_fig2>`, it was thus decided to assign the label *novels* to the output segmentation, and to associate the name of each URL to the annotation key *url*.
+In :ref:`figure 2 <URLs_fig2>`, it was thus decided to associate the name of each URL to the annotation key *url*.
 On the other hand, the auto-numbering option has not been enabled.